 Union Station: Raleigh's Multi-Modal Transit Center

-The City, in partnership with the North Carolina Department of Transportation (NCDOT) and Triangle Transit (TTA), applied for federal funding from the Transportation Investment Generating Economic Recovery (TIGER) grant program in March 2012.
 The TIGER grant program provides a unique opportunity for the U.S. Department of Transportation to invest in road, rail, transit and port projects that promise to achieve critical national objectives.
 The TIGER program enables USDOT to use a rigorous process to select projects with exceptional benefits, explore ways to deliver projects faster and save on construction costs, and make investments in our Nation's infrastructure that make communities more livable and sustainable.

 The City of Raleigh was one of 600 applicants and only one of 52 awardees for the fifth round of TIGER funding.
 The $10 million grant award will assist in Phase I implementation and will include the renovation of the Viaduct Building and additional rail and site improvements.

 The City of Raleigh has allocated $6 million to the project- $3 million of which are from the 2010 Transportation Bond.
 The North Carolina Department of Transportation has contributed $9 million in matching funds and has facilitated the redirection of $15 million dollars to the project.
 Alternate funding sources are currently under development to allow the completion of the station.